 What’s more romantic than soaking in a hot steamy spring with your loved one?
 Rich in sulphur and an array of other minerals, the waters are considered to have endless health and beauty benefits.
 That aside, there’s nothing quite like the buzz from a dip in a thermal spring, especially after a long day’s hike!
-Here are out top 5 spots to soak which can be combined with a walking or cycling adventure!
+Here are out Top 5 spots to soak which can be combined with an adventure holiday!

 An idyllic Tuscan paradise.
 In the middle of the Maremma countryside lies the Terme di Saturnia, one of Italy’s luxury thermal spa resorts.
 It’s located above a crater of volcanic origin feeding water straight into the heart of the resort.